 In order to work from direct observation, every artist will need to create something called a shadow box.
-Also called a “still life box”, this easy to build box will help to control light and shadow even in a bright room.
+Also called a “still life box”, this easy to build box will help control light and shadow even in a bright room.

-Here at Evolve, students are taught to make a simple version of a still box so that they can paint from direct observation in the comfort of their own homes.
+Here at Evolve, students are taught to make a simple version of a still life box so that they can paint from direct observation in the comfort of their own homes.

 Easy and affordable to build and use, shadow boxes can create a fantastic environment to place objects for still life paintings.
 Keep reading to find out how to build your own!